Timeline of the COVID-19 pandemic in Australia (January–June 2021): January 2021

 On the same day, some health experts called for Australia's international borders to be strengthened or even closed again due to increasing concern about a COVID-19 strain, the Variant of Concern 202012/01, which was first identified in Kent, United Kingdom.
 Victorian Deputy Chief Health Officer Allan Cheng had raised the issue with the Australian Health Protection Principal Committee.
 Dr Tony Blakely, an epidemiologist from the University of Melbourne said Australia needed to "close the border or strengthen it as much as we possibly can".
 Professor Damian Purcell from the Department of Microbiology and Immunology at the Peter Doherty Institute, said Australians "don't need to be terrified" of expected coronavirus mutations.
 After the strain was found in quarantined travellers in Melbourne, the Victorian Government said it was considering banning travellers from the UK.
 That afternoon, Prime Minister Scott Morrison posted on Facebook to announce that he would "convene a special meeting of National Cabinet" on 8 January.
 He said that it would be to discuss a proposal to strengthen international travel procedures, "particularly in the context of the UK strain".

 Victorian Acting Premier Jacinta Allan announced a "pause" in changes to workers returning to the workplace.
 Up to 50% of Victorian employees were initially planned to be allowed to work in the office.

 On 7 January, Australian Prime Minister Morrison announced that they would bring forward the rollout of the Pfizer–BioNTech COVID-19 vaccine to February.
 He said workers dealing with international arrivals, hotel quarantine workers, frontline healthcare workers, and workers and residents in aged care and disability care would receive the vaccine first.

 Meanwhile, Queensland Premier Annastacia Palaszczuk announced that a hotel quarantine cleaner had contracted COVID-19.
 It was later confirmed that she was infected with the Variant of Concern 202012/01.
-In response, Queensland Chief Health Officer Dr Jeannette Young announced immediate restrictions to visitors to certain facilities, including aged care and hospitals, in the Metro North, Metro South and West Moreton Hospital and Health Service regions.
+In response, Queensland Chief Health Officer Jeannette Young announced immediate restrictions to visitors to certain facilities, including aged care and hospitals, in the Metro North, Metro South and West Moreton Hospital and Health Service regions.